-Numerator: Total value of product lost due to theft, damage, or other causes during the quarter.
+Numerator: Actual value of product lost due to theft, damage, or other causes during the quarter.
 Denominator for losses in transit: Total value (in USD) of product delivered during the quarter.
 Denominator for losses in storage: Average inventory balance (in USD) during the quarter.
 Unit of Measure: Value in terms of cost (USD).

-Disaggregated by: a. task order; b. type of loss (theft, damage, or other); c. site of loss (storage or transit); d. supply chain level (global or in-country) e. tracer product.

-Purpose: This indicator tracks products lost due to theft, damage, or other causes, while under the control of the project, whether in a warehouse controlled by GHSC-PSM, in-transit to such a facility, or in-transit to the customer, within a specified time.
+Disaggregated by: a. type of loss (theft, damage, or other); b. site of loss (storage or transit); c. supply chain level (global or in-country); d. tracer product; e. loss quarter; f. impacted task order(s) Purpose: This indicator tracks products lost due to theft, damage, or other causes, while under the control of the project, whether in a warehouse controlled by GHSC-PSM, in-transit to such a facility, or in-transit to the customer, within a specified time.
 Damage can also occur because of lack of adherence to cold chain requirements.

-Data Collection Method: Data elements for this indicator will be collected using ARTMIS, continual improvement incident reports, and in-country QA reports.
+Data Collection Method: Data elements for this indicator will be collected using the Insurance Claim Reimbursement Tracker, updated weekly by the Quality Improvement team.